 How much productivity is lost due to sifting through e-mails, Excel spreadsheets or reams of paper to find an elusive report?
 Easily manage safety data sheets (SDS), job safety analysis and other safety records so the people who require them can find what they need at any time and anywhere.
 A document management tool is an efficient, cost-effective and eco-friendly alternative to rudimentary tracking methods used in the past.

-If you have any questions about how these or any other tools could be implemented into your safety program, contact Safety Indicators for more information or to request a free demo.
+If you have any questions about how these or any other tools could be implemented into your safety program, contact Safety Indicators for more information or to Schedule A Demo.